 The visitor center is open daily with the exception of December, 25th and January, 1st.
 It is located near milepost 21 on the scenic loop road (USFR 545).

-The visitor center serves as the central point of all ranger-guided activities in Wupatki National Monument.
+The visitor center serves as the starting point for all ranger-guided activities in the monument.
 Explore exhibits, learn about Native American culture and history, and pick up Junior Ranger activities here.
-This is also the entry point for Wupatki Pueblo itself.
+This is also the entry point for Wupatki Pueblo Trail.

 Pueblos at Wupatki are prehistoric villages that were occupied 900 years ago.
 Though their remains stand as silent sentinels today, they were once homes that echoed with activity, voices, life, and laughter.
 In parts of the Southwest, some Native American people continue to live in stone pueblos today.

 All trails are open from sunrise to sunset to self-guided visitation.
 Please stay on designated trails—the Wupatki backcountry is closed to protect fragile archeological sites.
-Pets are not permitted on any park trails for the same reason.
+Pets are not permitted on any park trails.